Routine fatigue builds gradually through small, repeated acts of maintenance that never fully reset.

 Reducing the need to “upgrade” can reduce fatigue.

-Mistake 1: Assuming You Need More Discipline
+Thinking You Just Need More Discipline

 When energy dips, it’s common to assume you need stronger habits.